 Luckily, it only got better from there – and we were stoked for ice climbing in Iceland!
-We stopped at a gas station to grab a few sandwiches and snacks for lunch (remember, their gas station sandwiches in the cellophane are actually quite tasty and nicely priced), considered stopping once more for coffee but decided we were pushing it on time and went straight to Glacier Guides.
+We stopped at a gas station to grab a few sandwiches and snacks for lunch.
+Remember, their gas station sandwiches in the cellophane are actually quite tasty and nicely priced.
+We considered stopping once more for coffee but decided we were pushing it on time and went straight to Glacier Guides.

 Glacier Hiking and Ice Climbing in Iceland: Checking-In

-The drive to the starting point of the Icelandic glacier hike in Skaftafell National Park takes about 15 minutes – you basically have to drive back out to the main road, up the road a bit, and then off another small road.
+The drive to the starting point of the Icelandic glacier hike in Skaftafell National Park takes about 15 minutes.
+The bus drives you back out to the main road, up the road a bit, and then off another small road.
 Piece of cake.
 The bus pulled up to an empty parking lot and let everyone off, and that’s when we broke into 2 groups.
-Our ice climbing group was luckily only 5 of us, plus Pete – the other group were signed up for Iceland glacier hiking with no ice climbing.
+Our ice climbing group was luckily only 5 of us, plus Pete.
+The other group was signed up for Iceland glacier hiking with no ice climbing.

 Pete told us how the day before they had gotten so much rain that they had to cancel all tours because the water was flowing so high that they couldn’t even cross the bridges – more luck for us!
 I thank you, weather gods, for being so gracious to us all the time.

 He also told us this crazy story about the nearby sheep.
 Throughout Iceland, you’ll see tons of sheep grazing up on the hills – often in very questionable areas.
-Well, one day Pete was taking his group out to the glacier and they saw a man walking high up – like, hundreds of feet up – on these hills, gathering his sheep.
+Well, one day Pete was taking his group out for a glacier hike and they saw a man walking high up on these hills, gathering his sheep.
+Like, hundreds of feet up.
 The next day, the girls from his group went horseback riding nearby and it turned out that the guy who owned the horses was the one they had seen up on the hill!
 Apparently, sheep will sometimes get themselves into places they can’t get out of and then sadly, they either die or have to be shot down out of pity.
 Poor little guys!

 After crossing the bridges, we walked uphill for a short bit, then down the other side, and there was the Falljökull glacier!
 Pete showed us how to correctly put our crampons on, told us to be careful not to kick ourselves as we hiked, and up we hiked on the glacier to our first climb.

-Glacier hiking in Iceland is a super cool experience, even if you don’t want to ice climb.
+Iceland Glacier hiking is a super cool experience, even if you don’t want to ice climb.
 Walking in crampons is a bit funny to start, but once you get comfortable, it becomes pretty natural and it’s an experience that sadly may not be around forever!

 Ice Climbing in Iceland

-Pete setup the ropes and I volunteered to go first.
-My first ice climb in Iceland was awkward, especially at the beginning where there was a slope, but I did it!
-We all went a round, and then Pete said – okay, now I’m going to tell you how to climb the right way, and you’re all going to go again.
-At first I was like hey, what the heck, why didn’t you tell us the right way to start with?!
-But this was actually a great way to learn exactly what not to do.
-Don’t stick your butt out, keep your legs wide, keep your arms close.
-Got it.
+Pete set up the ropes and I volunteered to go first.
+My first Iceland ice climb was awkward, especially at the beginning where there was a slope, but I did it!
+Our first climbs were a bit awkward, but Pete did a great job of guiding us through and explaining how to do it.
 Our second climbs were much more successful and then we were ready for a new wall.

 We hiked along the glacier to another spot, this time a little taller.
 On the second wall, Pete taught us how to belay each other, but he stood close by to make sure we were safe.
 Luckily, the 5 of us climbing were quick learners and did well at holding our own up the wall which was nice.
 Because of that, Pete offered up two options for our 3rd ice climb.